Colnbrook Immigration Removal Centre

-Colnbrook Immigration Removal Centre is located in Harmondsworth, London Borough of Hillingdon.
+Colnbrook Immigration Removal Centre is a British immigration detention facility that holds foreign nationals without permission to be in the United Kingdom prior to their deportation from the United Kingdom.
+It is located in Harmondsworth, London Borough of Hillingdon.
 Colnbrook, adjacent to Harmondsworth Immigration Removal Centre and London Heathrow Airport, houses only males.
 Colnbrook, which opened in August 2004, is built to Class B prison standards, making it one of the highest security immigration removal centres in the United Kingdom alongside Brook House.
 Colnbrook has 308 bed spaces.

 The building was officially opened by Des Browne, who was then Immigration Minister, in September 2004.
 The building's location is in the area planned for demolition as part of the expansion of Heathrow Airport.

 The design of the centre is modelled on a high security, Category B criminal prison with wings running into a central area.
 Each cell is designed to hold two detainees.
 There is a toilet built into the cell.